anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter04.md

 <a name="4.1"></a>
 ## 4.1 Introduction

-The scope of this chaptor is to identify and list down testcases based on [Requirements for Reference Archtiecture-1 (OpenStack based)](https://github.com/cntt-n/CNTT/blob/master/doc/ref_arch/openstack/chapters/chapter02.md).
+The scope of this chapter is to identify and list down test cases based on requirements defined in [Reference Architecture-1 (RA-1)](../../../ref_arch/openstack/README.md).
 This will serve as traceability between test cases and requirements.

-Note that Each requirement may have one or more test cases associated with it.
+Note that each requirement may have one or more test cases associated with it.

 **must**: Test Cases that are marked as must are considered mandatory and must pass succesfully.